The following members of the legal profession generously give their time to carry out the work of the Law Foundation of PEI.

-Paul is active in his community and currently serves as a Director of the Charlottetown Tennis Club and the Greater Summerside Chamber of Commerce.
+Paul is active in his community and currently serves as a Director of the Charlottetown Tennis Club.
 He is also a sessional lecturer with at the University of Prince Edward Island in the area of Corporate Finance.

-Paul lives in Charlottetown with his wife Darla and their daughter Elodie.
+Paul lives in Charlottetown with his wife Darla and their two daughters: Elodie and Dorothy.